-We employ Australia’s leading teachers in Etiquette, Deportment and Style.
+We employ Australia’s leading teachers in Etiquette.

 Our staff and Director, Zarife Hardy, regularly attend global seminars and courses to upgrade their skills and techniques.

 Zarife Hardy is an internationally acclaimed expert in professional presence and business etiquette.
 Through her workshops, she teaches a comprehensive range of communication and presentation skills – all of which drive tangible business benefits.
 Zarife works with blue chip clients across a diverse range of sectors including legal, accounting and finance, hospitality, sport, automotive and wholesale.

 Prior to founding ASOE in 2010, Zarife studied at The University of Sydney, The Trinity College in London, and Etiquette Outreach in New York.
 She now delivers professional presence workshops across Australia, New Zealand, UK, the USA and beyond – and her training has been integrated into the business advantage programme at QUT.
 Zarife is also frequently called upon for her expert opinion by media channels including Channel 7, Channel 9, 2GB, 2UE, ABC and SMH.